yeraytm/Pinball/README.md

 ## License

 This project is licensed under an unmodified MIT license, which is an OSI-certified license that allows static linking with closed source software.
 Check [LICENSE](LICENSE) for further details.

-### Additional Licenses
-The assets' work of this project is licensed under the Creative Commons Attribution 4.0 International License.
-For map assets license, check []() for the artists' work link.